Section 172 report, engagement with stakeholders, cross reference to other disclosures and to governance

 The Board considers that this statement focuses on those risks and opportunities that are strategically important to GSK, consistent with the Group’s size and complexity.
 This allows it to properly understand the potential effects of the decisions it makes on all stakeholders.

-The details of our engagement with our main stakeholder groups, including our patients, shareholders, consumers, customers and employees across the organisation, is summarised generally throughout the pages of our Strategic report.
-The Board’s continuous engagement with the company’s shareholders and people in particular is set out in this section on pages 121 to 127.
-Our corporate governance architecture and processes are summarised on pages 116 to 118.
+The details of our engagement with the main stakeholder groups, including our patients, shareholders, consumers, customers and employees across the organisation, is summarised generally throughout the pages of our Strategic report.
+The Board’s continuous engagement with the company’s shareholders and people is set out on pages 125 to 132.
+Our corporate governance architecture and processes are summarised on pages 122 to 124.
+The Board seeks to consider all relevant matters when making decisions, most especially when these are to continue to drive performance and momentum for GSK into the future.